danielkeller/maia/README.md

 To enable validation layers for debugging, set the environment variable `VK_INSTANCE_LAYERS="VK_LAYER_KHRONOS_validation"`.

-#### To run the demos

-To compile shaders in the demos, either CMake or the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) must be installed.

 #### On Linux

 To build, install your distro's Vulkan development libaries (eg for Debian, `sudo apt install libvulkan-dev`).
 You will also probably want to install the validation layers, either from the distro (eg `sudo apt install vulkan-validationlayers`) or by installing the Vulkan SDK.